 - Your product or service

-- Who will pay for your product or service, the size of that market, how you will make them aware of your offerings, and how you will get your product or service to them
+- Who will pay for your product or service, why they will do so, and how you will reach them.

 - Your competition and their offerings